gwrightiv/azure-vm-deployment/transcripts/video2_promote_to_dc.md

 ## 🎬 Summary

-Starting from a cleanly deployed Windows Server 2025 instance, I installed the AD DS role, promoted the VM to a Domain Controller, and configured the domain name `nsign.corp`.
+Starting from a cleanly deployed Windows Server 2025 instance, I installed the AD DS role, promoted the VM to a Domain Controller, and configured the domain name `ensign.corp`.
 I verified successful promotion and domain login using both graphical and command-line tools.

 ---